 More often than not, though, the brain defaults to the easier choice of forgetting new information.
 This phenomenon is known as the forgetting curve – a concept first introduced in the late 19th century by German psychologist Hermann Ebbinghaus.

-Thankfully, there are ways to overcome the forgetting curve by triggering our brain to store information in our long-term memory.
+Thankfully, there are ways to overcome the curve of forgetting by triggering our brain to store information in our long-term memory.

-As seen in the graph below, Ebbinghaus’s forgetting curve research revealed that the biggest drop in retention happens almost immediately after learning new information.
+As seen in the spaced repetition graph below, Ebbinghaus’s forgetting curve research revealed that the biggest drop in retention happens almost immediately after learning new information.

 Ebbinghaus pointed out that the most effective way to beat the forgetting curve is to put the newly learned knowledge into practice both soon enough and frequently.
 This helps trigger the brain to remember the information and store it as long-term memory.
 As a trainer, there are several approaches you can take to optimize your courses for retention:

 How to beat the forgetting curve